sgovind5/Post-Graduate-Program-AI-ML-Projects/README.md

 **Course:** Introduction to Computer Vision | *Feb 2026*

-* **Objective:** Automate workplace Health, Safety, and Environment (HSE) enforcement by detecting personal protective equipment (PPE) compliance in real-time.
+* **Objective:** Automate workplace safety monitoring by instantly detecting whether workers are wearing their safety helmets.
-* **Core Stack:** Convolutional Neural Networks (CNNs), Transfer Learning, Fine-Tuning, Advanced Data Augmentation.
+* **Core Stack:** Convolutional Neural Networks (CNNs), Transfer Learning, Fine-Tuning, Data Augmentation.
 * **Business Transformation:**
-Built a scalable image classification framework to minimize human oversight error in safety enforcement.
-Leveraged transfer learning and strategic fine-tuning on pre-trained deep learning structures to maximize feature extraction while keeping training cycles highly cost-efficient.
-Implemented data augmentation to ensure robust model generalization across diverse lighting and environmental conditions on live job sites.
+Built an image classification model to reduce human error in safety enforcement.
+Used data augmentation (altering images) to make the dataset more diverse and prevent the model from overfitting.
+Instead of training a massive model from scratch, utilized **Transfer Learning** by fine-tuning a pre-trained model.
+This achieved high accuracy for helmet detection while keeping training time and compute costs low.

 ---